Want some advice?

 Stop trying to become the next Beyoncé, Kanye, or Stephen King.
 The flaw in this desire is that you won’t ever become — cannot become — the next version of that person.
 As a creator, your job is to commit to becoming the best version of you.
 If you’re a better version of yourself today than you were yesterday, that’s progress.
 Comparison and envy stand in the way of progress in any creative endeavor — or in any life, for that matter.

-I know I am not alone in struggling with social media and my place in it, who I am, what I want to stand for, represent, be.
+I know I am not alone in struggling with social media and my place in it, who I am, how I can live my best life, what I want to stand for, represent, be.
 You don’t have to hang out on Instagram for very long to find people worrying about their engagement, how they find a niche and how they grow.
 Both their followers and their brand, and also themselves in many instances.

 It feels like it is harder than ever, yet at the same time somebody else is coming from nowhere and reaching an audience of millions overnight saying the things you wanted to say but in a much better way than you think you ever could.
 They are sharing photos that you would love to have the balls to share.
 That if you posed for you would look ridiculous.
 They are at the events that you never get invited to, in the cafes and bars you dream of visiting.
 The list goes on.